Atoms Around Us

-If you want to do a little more thinking, start with the smallest particles of matter.
+If you want to do a little more thinking, imagine the smallest particles of matter.
 Those super-tiny subatomic particles are used to create atoms.
-Atoms are used to create the molecules around us.
-As we just learned, there are almost 120 known types of atoms.
-That means there are almost 120 elements that can be found in the molecules we know.
+Atoms are then used to create the molecules around us.
+As we just learned, there are almost 120 elements that can be found in the molecules we know.
 Smaller molecules can work together and build macromolecules.
 It just goes on.
-Everything you see is built from something else.
+Everything you see or imagine is built from something else.

 You could start really small...